X-Sharp/XSharpPublic/src/Tools/VFPXPorter/README.md

 If you want to change the way the Application is doing some transporting, don't forget to have a look at **DocumentationAndRules.md**

+For a tab-by-tab explanation of every setting in the Exporter Settings dialog and its actual impact on the export process, see **SettingsReference.md**.

 #### Todo
 (Ideas dropped here just to not forget)